Marketing, Manufacturing, Packaging & Labelling, Advertising

 9. How is the manufacturing of medicines and devices regulated and by which agencies?

 A license to manufacture drugs must be obtained from the SLA of the state where the manufacturing facilities are located.
 A separate license must be obtained for each plant.
-In case of certain drugs and medical devices such as new drugs and investigational medical devices, a license from both SLA and CDSCO, as the case may be, is required.
+In case of certain drugs and medical devices such as new drugs, investigational new drugs and investigational medical devices, a license from both SLA and CDSCO, as the case may be, is required.
 If drugs are sought to be manufactured for use in a clinical trial, then a separate license to manufacture for test purposes must be obtained from SLA.
-For manufacturing a ‘new drugs’ (see Question 3 in the Regulatory, Reimbursement and Pricing Overview for definition), a marketing authorization needs to be obtained from the CDSCO after completion of clinical trials prior to applying for a manufacturing license.
+For manufacturing ‘new drugs’ or ‘investigational new drugs’ (refer to Chapter 1 Question 3 for definition), a marketing authorization needs to be obtained from the CDSCO after completion of clinical trials prior to applying for a manufacturing license.

 With respect to license for manufacturing notified medical devices, it depends on the risk classification of notified medical devices.
 Notified medical devices are divided into Class A to Class D in terms of increasing risk.
 A license to manufacture a Class A or Class B device is given by the state licensing authorities while a license to manufacture Class C or Class D devices will be given by the CDSCO.
 A separate license must be obtained for each manufacturing plant.
 If a notified medical device is sought to be manufactured for use in a clinical trial, then a separate license to manufacture for test purposes must be obtained.